theckang/blog/_posts/2016-10-13-postman-environments.markdown

 ![](/assets/posts/postman_2.png)

 But you don't want to manually switch back and forth.
-You could copy the entire project and rewrite all the endpoints, but that's really cumbersome.
+You could copy the entire project and rewrite all the endpoints, but that's really cumbersome too.

 There is a much better solution to this in Postman, called [Postman Environments](https://www.getpostman.com/docs/environments).
 With Postman Environments, you can declare variables that are scoped to just the environment.
 So you can make the url of your development and production server a variable and switch between environments to test the same APIs on different endpoints without changing the project.